Judging Criteria

 1. Creativity - 15 points - The judges will listen for variations, improvisations and "good licks".
 Repetitious performance (i.e., using the same "licks" over and over in the same tune) will result in lost points.

 1. Authenticity and Taste - 30 points - The judges will listen for selection of authentic performance styles in each category.
 Indiscriminate use of variations that make the base tune unclear (for example, use of "hokum" bowing or "double shuffle" where not a part of the traditional tune), and inappropriate modern licks will result in lost points.
-Recognized fiddle styles should be adhered to and use of classical, jazz or other non-traditional improvisation will result in lost points.
+Recognized fiddle styles should be adhered to and use of classical, jazz, or other non-traditional improvisation will result in lost points.
 Remember - this is a FIDDLE contest, not a violin recital - fiddling ability as opposed to technical perfection is encouraged.

 1. Expression - 20 points - The judges will listen for the feeling that the contestants put into their performance.
 Flat, mechanical, unfeeling performances will result in lost points, as will excessive "showmanship".